kimrojas/agox/README.md

 * Nikolaj Rønne
 * Bjørk Hammer
 with inspiration and help from current and previous members of the Hammer group at Aarhus University, Denmark.
+Parts of the code have been contributed by
+* Andreas Slavensky (Complementary Energy Generator)

 # License